 - History.com’s This Day in History– If there wasn’t anything in the Celebrations book, I would check out this site.
 They do a long write up of one event each day and also have a list of a ton of others.

 - A Mighty Girl– I always tried to be intentional about making sure I was including underrepresented people groups on the board.
 A Mighty Girl is a great place to learn about both historical women but also women who are making an impact today.
 They also post tons of resource links for books and activities.

-To keep the tradition going, I will post some of my favorite, beautifully designed quotes on the BGCA Youth Development Facebook page.
+To keep the tradition going, I will post some of my favorite, beautifully designed quotes on the BGCA Youth Development Facebook page and will catalog them all over on Pinterest.
 You can use them to make your own Inspiration Board, share them in staff meetings (My Director did this!
 It was a great way to remind us of our mission), or just enjoy them yourself.
 We have important, hard jobs, and a little inspiration never goes unappreciated.

 I am having a hard time finding stuff for some of these.
 Have you posted them anywhere else?

 I haven’t.
 What parts are you having trouble with?
 I may be able to recommend some more websites.